Asia-Pacific Results Report 2017-2018

 - China, through its South-South Cooperation Assistance Fund, selected UNDP to help reach more than half a million people affected by natural crises in 2017.

-- Indonesia is innovatively tapping new sources of Islamic finance, such as through the Government’s release of a $1.25 Islamic commercial bond instrument.
+- Indonesia is innovatively tapping new sources of Islamic finance, such as through the Government’s release of a $1.25 billion Islamic commercial bond instrument.

 - As the first UN agency accredited by the Green Climate Fund, UNDP helped Samoa access $57 million for integrated flood management.